-The next installment of Space Center Houston’s Starlight Social will focus on astronaut health and human performance.
-From 7 to 10 p.m.
-July 26, mingle with other space enthusiasts in our social learning environment while enjoying music and dancing.
+Explore the cosmos and network with young professionals during Space Center Houston’s Starlight Social 5:30 – 8:30 p.m.
+Oct.
+25. Mingle with other space enthusiasts in our social learning environment while enjoying drinks, music and dancing.

-Get your ticket online for $19.95 with discounts available for members and JSC employees.
-Tickets at the door are $24.95.
+With a new time, new activities and a new price, get your ticket online and save.
+Tickets online are $10.95.
+Tickets at the door are $12.95.
 Guests must be 21 or older with valid ID.
-Admission ticket includes one free drink.

-Make a memory by starlight.
-Discover space science and explore the cosmos July 26.
-Get your tickets today!
+Make a memory by starlight Oct.
+25. Get your tickets today!

 For the latest news and information about the next Starlight Social, follow Space Center Houston on social media or sign up for our email communications below.